 You can find some good deals on skiing in March.
 As the mountain warms up a bit, snow conditions are still great.
 The crowds start to dwindle meaning more mountain and physical distancing space for you (funny that we never considered this before the pandemic).
 Temperatures climb into the 30s and 40s during the day, but the nights are still chilly, dropping into the 20s.
 You’ll see more mountain bikers and hikers emerging as spring arrives.
 March and April bring the Spring Gruv & Pond Skimming concert series.
 It's an entertaining event in which skiers in costume attempt to skim over a pond.
 Will they make it?
 Many won't but it's toadally fun to watch them try.
 If only they brought their lily pad.

 Early April usually marks the end of the core ski season.
 Depending on the conditions, you are looking at a closing date somewhere in the first half of the month.
-The closing date for the 2020-2021 season at Park City Ski Resort is scheduled for April 4, 2021.
-Deer Valley closes April 11, 2021.
+In 2023, Park City kept extending the season.
+It's projected last day is May 1, 2023.
 The ski mountains usually close in the first half of the month.
 Easter weekend usually brings spring skiing, sunny skies, free concerts, the Easter Bunny and egg hunts.

 OK, you won’t be skiing in summer, but you can still tube without the snow!
 Here’s what you can do if you find yourself in Park City during the non-ski months.
 Some parts of Utah get pretty hot in summer, so other Utah residents enjoy visiting Park City for the 20-degree drop in temperature and all the recreation they can handle.